mainaanthony/assessment1jitu/README.md

 # assessment1jitu

-This was our first assessment
+This was our first assessment in the jitu program